steven-mi/code-qa/README.md

 ## Ignoring Files

 If there are certain files or directories that you want CodeQA to ignore, you can specify them in a `.codeqaignore` file.
 This file follows the same syntax and rules as the `.gitignore` file.
 Simply create a `.codeqaignore` file in your project's root directory and list the files or directories you want to ignore.

-## Notes

-CodeQA is engineered to be universally applicable across various text documents.
-It enables you to effortlessly navigate through:

-- PDF documents
-- Markdown files
-- And any other form of text-based documents.

 ## License